Give Credit Where Credit is Due

 Give Credit Where Credit is Due: Avoiding Plagiarism and Copyright Infringement

 This instruction guide is designed to inform the Alliant community about plagiarism and copyright infringement and to reduce their occurrence.
-It will help you know how to use “another’s ideas, words, or work” without presenting them as your own, perhaps unintentionally.
+It will help you know how to use the work of others without presenting it as your own.
 The best way to avoid plagiarism is careful citing of materials used in your writing, whether verbatim or paraphrased.
 Quotation marks must enclose any sentence, phrase, or even an unusual word lifted “as is” from a source.

 A variety of educational resources are presented below, along with basic concepts that everyone in higher education should know.
 Sections include: Legal Information, Alliant Resources, APA Resources, Online Documents, Other Plagiarism Resources, and Library Resources.